 Vacant apartments or homes are a major fact of life in Troy University.
 The current real estate vacancy rate here is 21.8%.
 This is higher than the rate of vacancies in 88.9% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 The Troy University neighborhood stands out for having an average per capita income lower than 95.7% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Troy University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Troy University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Troy University community truly stands out from the rest in this regard.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Troy University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Troy University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 86.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.